Commodore admiral

-Commodore admiral (COMO) was a short-lived military rank of the United States Navy and United States Coast Guard that existed for less than 11 months during the year 1982.
+Commodore admiral (COMO) was a short-lived military rank of the United States Navy and United States Coast Guard that existed for fewer than 11 months during the year 1982.

 History

 The rank of commodore admiral was established as the Navy's one-star admiral rank, after a period of more than forty years during which all Navy and Coast Guard captains, during promotions, were advanced directly to the two-star position of rear admiral, but were still paid as one-star officers in the pay grade of O-7 while in a "rear admiral, lower half" category.
 This was a result of the Navy Personnel Act of 3 March 1899 that eliminated the "rank" of commodore in the US Navy.
 The same protocol was adopted by the US Coast Guard when it was established as a military service in its current form and title in the early 1900s.

 In the early 1940s, commodore was briefly reconstituted as a one-star wartime rank in the US Navy and US Coast Guard, but most promoted captains were still advanced to the two-star insignia rank of rear admiral, lower half.
 With nearly all of the one-star commodore incumbents promoted to rear admiral by the end of World War II, the rank of commodore was again suspended.

 The new rank of commodore admiral was created both as a means to appease the other three branches of the U.S. military, who felt that promoting USN and USCG O-6s to O-7, yet entitling them to wear the insignia of an O-8, was unfair, and also as a means of distinguishing that Navy and Coast Guard one-star admirals were in fact flag officers.
 This had been a major problem in World War II, when cultural mistakes had led to several US Navy commodores being regarded as senior captains by members of foreign militaries and in turn denied honors due to a U.S. flag officer.